yeastgenome/SGDFrontend/README.md

 Prerequisities, node.js > 4.2.0 and python 2.7.x. o manage python dependencies, configure a virtualenv for this project.
 See [virtualenv guide](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+### Node packages issues and versions
+You may run into issues with node version.
+Currently the build is using Node v6.10.2.
+Make sure you're on this version.
+We're working migrate packages management to yarn and webpack so all these legacy version issues might be resolved once we make that switch.
+See requirements below:

+1. Ruby version, point to ruby-2.3
+2. Node version, point to v6.10.2
+3. Bower version, point to v1.8.4(latest).
+Run the following commands:
+        $ npm install -g bower
+        $ bower install

 To build the application and install dependencies.

     $ make build